Halsu/halsu-plugins-for-streaming/README.md

 **Defringe is optional**: Only enable it if you see color fringing on edges.
 Most clean keys won't need it.

 **Layering**: For complex looks, consider using multiple instances with different settings (e.g., one for highlights, one for shadows).
+Also, you may wish to defringe with a separate instance before applying light wrap.

 ---